rmoehn/theatralia/README.md

 `lein midje :autotest` will run all the tests indefinitely.
 It sets up a watcher on the code files.
 If they change, only the relevant tests will be run again.

+## Documentation overview

+ 1. This README.
+Lots of different things I wrote down when they came to my mind.
+Provides you with some context.
+Might be cleaned up in the future.
+ 2. Comments and doc strings in the source code.
+At the moment rather sparse, but get beefed up whenever a region of the code becomes reasonably stable.
+ 3. Commit log.
+I am a fan of informative commit messages, so you will see many of my thoughts and decisions documented there.

 ## Notes from the start